jamiegibney/creative_coding_project/How to navigate the source code.md

 Also note these top-level files:

-- `prelude.rs`: a file to allow easy access to certain code from anywhere in the program.
+- `prelude.rs`: a file to allow easy access to certain code from anywhere in the project.
-- `settings.rs`: program-wide settings, such as the window size or default tempo.
+- `settings.rs`: project-wide settings, such as the window size or default tempo.

 ### Third-party libraries
 This project relies on many third-party libraries.
 All of these "crates" are visible in the [`Cargo.toml`](./Cargo.toml) file under the `[dependencies]` section.